Frequently Asked Questions

 I'M NOT A STUDENT ANYMORE.
 IS DSR FOR ME?

-DSR is not for students.
+DSR is not for undergraduate students.
 In fact, many candidates have been in the industry for years.
-Many also have PhDs.
-A student in batch 09 worked at a top consultancy firm.
+Some also have a PhD.
+One student in worked at a top consultancy firm.
 Another is a very senior quant.
 Another one has 8 years experience in investment banking.
-There are some people who are freshly graduated from universities, often Ivy League.
+There are some people who are freshly graduated from top universities.

 'DATA SCIENCE IS A TEAM SPORT'.
 WHY DO YOU PREPARE PEOPLE AS IF THEY WERE TO BE ALONE?